eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

    ansible-playbook -v detectionlab.yml
    ```

    **NOTE**: Outputting *Ansible* debug information is highly recommended.
 To do so, use the following commands instead of the above build commands.
-More info by `ansible --help` command.
+Find more by `ansible --help` command.

    ```shell
    ansible-playbook -vvvv detectionlab.yml --tags "logger" &> logs/ansible-playbook_logger.log